iterative/dvc.org/content/docs/command-reference/init.md

 might happen that Git repository root is located at different path than the DVC project root.)

-DVC project root defines the scope for the most DVC commands.
+DVC project root defines the scope for most DVC commands.
 Mostly meaning that all `.dvc` file under the root path are being analyzed.

 If there are multiple DVC sub-projects but they _are not_ nested, e.g.: